Western Illinois University: Macomb Campus

 Currently, Drs.
 Ruth Kelly, Tracy Cruise, Julie Herbstrith, and Jeff Laurent are the faculty with primary responsibility for the program.

 Classes are taught by many other faculty members within the Psychology Department as well as in departments within the College of Education and Human Services.
 We receive more than 100 program inquiries and 40 applications annually.
 Approximately 8 - 10 students are accepted into the Program each year.

 Dr. Ruth M. Kelly, Program Coordinator

 Dr. Kelly earned her Ph.D. in School Psychology from the University of Texas at Austin.
 She worked as a school psychologist in St. Cloud, MN for 12 years before coming to Western in 1994 to be part of the School Psychology Program.
 Dr. Kelly teaches the introduction to school psychology seminar along with sharing second year practicum duties with Dr. Cruise.
-She continues to work one day per week as a school psychologist in a rural school district in west central Illinois.

 Dr. Kelly has published and presented research on the topics of ethical training of school psychology students and assessment issues related to learning disabilities.
 She is co-chair of the statewide school psychology intern supervision group that plans and presents workshops annually for all interns and their supervisors across the state.

 Dr. Cruise came to WIU in 1998 with a masters’ degree in clinical psychology and a Ph.D. in School Psychology from Illinois State University.
 Dr. Cruise splits her time between teaching undergraduate and graduate coursework, teaching and supervising students in the School Psychology Specialist program and supervising students in the Clinical/Community Mental Health Master’s Program, and Degree Program.
 She teaches individual and group counseling components of practica.